 What is the STEM Scholars Program?

 The 32nd Congressional District of Texas’ STEM Scholars Program is an exciting new educational opportunity for high school students in our community.
 The program aims to connect highly-motivated students interested in science, technology, engineering, and mathematics with hands-on learning experiences throughout our district.

-In the fall, students selected to participate in the STEM Scholars program will have the opportunity to join Congressman Allred on visits to four STEM-related businesses and facilities during the 2019-2020 school year.
+In the fall, students selected to participate in the STEM Scholars program will have the opportunity to join Congressman Allred on visits to four STEM-related businesses and facilities during the 2020-2021 school year.
 On these visits, students will have the chance to participate in discussions with local employees, business owners, and educators, and learn more about the STEM career opportunities in our backyard.
 Due to COVID-19, visits and discussions will be virtual until further notice.

 Who can be a STEM Scholar?